hilary81/hilary81/README.md

 - 🤔 I’m very flexible and adaptive to learning new things.

+## Skills:
+* atom
-Skills: REACT / JS / HTML / CSS/ Python/
+REACT / JS / HTML / CSS/ Python/

 - 🔭 I’m currently working on this page.